irbull/obsidian-ai-summary/README.md

 ![Settings](./images/settings.png)

+Once installed and configured, open a note with links to other notes.
+Then select the `Summarize referenced notes` command from the command palette.

 ## 💪 Example Usage

 The Obsidian AI Summary Plugin can be used to generate weekly summaries of your note.
 For example, if you create a weekly note called `2023-W01` with the following content: